Current labour market data

 It also contains data on self-employment from the AMS Data Warehouse as well as the unemployment rates according to EUROSTAT and population data from Statistics Austria.

 The data is partially available as tables in standard format, but it is mostly in the form of flexibly definable data queries and time series.
-BALI is supported by the APF Team of Division VI, Labour Market, in the Ministry of Social Affairs.
+BALI is supported by the APF Team of Division VI, Labour Market, in the Federal Ministry of Labour, Social Affairs, Health and Consumer Protection.

 The ELIS information system (Economic and Labour Market Information System)The ELIS information system (Economic and Labour Market Information System) provides ready-made tables on the current state of the labour market and the economy and overviews of the trends in benefit receipts and the financial situation of unemployment insurance.
 It also offers key labour market figures and a separate collection of data on the field of foreign citizens on the Austrian labour market.